Gary Field's History in Photography - Another generation of photographer.

-I've been at this craft for over 35 years.
+I've been at this craft for over 45 years.
 I first got interested when I was at Northeastern University in 1972.
 I took an elective course called "History of photography" which peaked my interest.
-My father and grandfather had both been amateur photographers all my life, so it seemed like the thing to do.
+My father and grandfather had both been amateur photographers as well, so it seemed like the thing to do.

 I went out and bought a Hanimex Practika SLR (chosen because it was less expensive than a Pentax, but was compatible with Pentax lenses).
 Within a year I found out why it was less expensive when the shutter stuck open.
 Then I bought myself what I had really wanted, a Pentax Spotmatic II.
 I collected a nice set of lenses for it too.